-Sites such as This Person Does Not Exist let’s you create AI generated images of people, with a new photo being generated randomly each time you refresh.
-There are also dropdown options to select characteristics such a gender, age brackets and ethnicity.
+Sites such as This Person Does Not Exist let you create AI-generated images of people, with a new photo being generated randomly each time you refresh.
+There are also dropdown options to select characteristics such as gender, age brackets and ethnicity.

 Brainstorming & Outlining

 As writers, we can often have a lot of ideas that we want to cram into our next novel or short story.

 A great tool for brainstorming is Sudowrite.
 Once you have a basic story idea, you can use the site to expand and brainstorm your thoughts, gathering elements like plot development and descriptive language that you can pack into your next novel or short story.

 For outlining your story, there is Subtxt.
 In its own words, Subtxt is the ‘world’s only writing app that combines the chaotic serendipity of artificial intelligence with a predictive narrative framework’.
 How it works is that you input the theme of your story, and Subtxt will produce a Gods-eye view of the story, allowing you to guide the AI-Technology to a story outline you are satisfied with.
 Then, the writing can commence.